 Immediate dentures can either replace some of your teeth (partial dentures) or all of your teeth (complete dentures).

-Getting Temporary Dentures: What to Expect
+Getting Immediate Dentures: What to Expect

 It may surprise you that you need to wait six to twelve months for permanent dentures.
 This isn’t’ a manufacturing timeline, it’s a biology timeline.
 We require six months because that’s how long it takes for your bones and gums to completely heal from having your teeth removed.